Gestalt IT | Betting on Multi-Cloud with Faction

 About Ken Nalbone

-Ken is an IT infrastructure professional with over 15 years experience.
+Ken is an IT infrastructure professional with over 15 years of experience.
 His areas of specialty are the software-defined data center and cloud technologies.
 In addition to being a writer for Gestalt IT, Ken is an Event Lead for the Cloud Field Day and Tech Field Day series of events.

 For the original article, please visit gestaltit.com